Sigrid on-premise integration

 The Docker containers that form Sigrid on-premise are distributed via DockerHub.
 You will receive an account that allows you to access the container registry.

-will run directly in your development platform’s continuous integration pipelines, all other containers are deployed to your Kubernetes cluster.
+runs directly in your development platform’s continuous integration pipelines, all other containers are deployed to your Kubernetes cluster.
 These steps are explained in more detail in the following sections.

 Updating Sigrid on-premise to a new version